demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 ## Revoking Consent
+In case you want to revoke the consent given to a usage of an application(on behalf of a user or an admin consent), please follow the instructions below:

-In order to revoke consent to a Cortex XSOAR Microsoft application, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant#revoking-consent).
+1. In order to revoke consent to a Cortex XSOAR Microsoft application, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant#revoking-consent).
+2. Click on Access Panel Applications - either for users [link](https://myapplications.microsoft.com/) or for admins [link](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps).
+3. Use the same ID, Token and Key to redo the oProxy flow.